MaxSultan/wrestling_manager/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+- Ruby version
+  3.0.3

-* System dependencies
+- System dependencies
+  Ruby
+  Rails
+  Postgres

-* Configuration
+- Configuration

-* Database creation
+- Database creation
+  `rails db:setup` OR `bin/setup`

-* Database initialization
+- Database initialization
+  `rails db:setup` OR `bin/setup`

-* How to run the test suite
+- How to run the test suite
+  `rails test` runs integration tests
+  `rails test:system` runs system (E2E) tests

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+  On merge to the github Repo a deploy is triggered.
+  You can manually trigger a deploy buy running `fly login` and `fly deploy` and then visit the app with `fly apps open`.

+The Deployed app can be viewed at https://wrestling-manager.fly.dev/